o4oren/Ad-Hoc-Email-Server/README.md

 An ad-hoc mail server.
 Create and use ad hoc disposable mailboxes for testing or any other purpose.
 This project will provide both RESTful api and web application for consuming the service.

+## Getting Started
+Ahem mail server will accept any email sent to it, and create an ad hoc mailbox as needed.
+Then just browse to it's UI, enter the account name and you'll see the emails the account received.
+That's it.
+No authentication.
+No account creation.

 ## Prerequisites
 ```
 nodejs v6.11